Uncertainty-Aware Collaborative System of Large and Small Models for Multimodal Sentiment Analysis: Introduction

-This hierarchical and adaptive approach allows our system to dynamically navigate the performance-cost landscape, delivering a solution that is both highly accurate and computationally tractable.
-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a novel U-ACS that synthesizes a large, powerful MLLM with a small, efficient model to resolve the performance-versus-efficiency dilemma in MSA. \item We design an uncertainty-guided cascade mechanism that intelligently routes samples, significantly reducing average computational cost by reserving the MLLM for only the most challenging cases.
-We also design multiple strategies to estimate predictive uncertainty for challenging regression tasks. \item We introduce a sophisticated collaboration logic, including prompt-based cross-verification, to resolve predictive conflicts and ambiguities between two models. \item Through extensive experiments, we demonstrate that our system achieves state-of-the-art performance on multiple MSA datasets while operating at a fraction of the computational cost of a standalone MLLM approach. \end{itemize}
+This hierarchical processing mechanism can significantly improve the operational efficiency of the model while ensuring the overall performance of MSA tasks, thereby effectively balancing the inherent trade-off between performance and efficiency.
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose a novel U-ACS that synthesizes MLLM with UBM to resolve the performance-versus-efficiency dilemma in MSA.
+To the best of our knowledge, this is the first small-large model collaboration scheme proposed for the MSA task. \item We design an uncertainty-guided cascade mechanism that intelligently routes samples, significantly reducing average computational cost by reserving the MLLM for only the most challenging cases.
+We also design multiple strategies to estimate predictive uncertainty for challenging regression tasks. \item Through extensive experiments, we demonstrate that our strategy achieves state-of-the-art performance on part of the key benchmarks across multiple MSA datasets, while also significantly improving the overall inference efficiency and reducing computational overhead substantially compared to MLLM. \end{itemize}

-\section{Related Work}
+\section{\textbf{Related Work}}